Umbel convexity and the geometry of trees: Relaxations of the fork inequality and of Markov convexity

-It follows immediately from Lemma \ref{lem:2pt-3pt} that a Banach space $\banX$ is uniformly convex if and only if $\tilde{\delta}_\banX(\vep)>0$ for all $\vep>0$.
+It follows immediately from Lemma \ref{lem:2pt-3pt} that a Banach space $\banX$ is uniformly convex if and only if $\beta_\banX(\vep)>0$ for all $\vep>0$.
 Note in passing that this provides a rather direct proof that uniformly convex spaces have property $(\beta)$.
-Quantitatively, $\banX$ is uniformly convex with power type $q$ if and only if $\tilde{\delta}_\banX(\vep)\gtrsim \vep^q$.
-It is also easy to see that if $\banX$ supports the relaxed $q$-fork inequality \eqref{eq:relaxedqfork}, then $\tilde{\delta}_\banX(\vep)\gtrsim \vep^q$, and thus $\banX$ is uniformly convex with power type $q$ by Lemma \ref{lem:2pt-3pt}.
-Consequently, by \cite{BCL94} $\banX$ is $q$-uniformly convex, and by \cite[Lemma 2.3]{MendelNaor13} it satisfies the $q$-tripod inequality.
-Thus for Banach spaces, the $q$-tripod inequality and the relaxed $q$-fork inequality are equivalent up to the value of the constants involved.
+Quantitatively, $\banX$ is uniformly convex with power type $p$ if and only if $\beta_\banX(\vep)\gtrsim \vep^p$.
+It is also easy to see that if $\banX$ supports the infrasup $p$-fork inequality \eqref{eq:super-relaxed-q-fork}, then $\beta_\banX(\vep)\gtrsim \vep^p$, and thus $\banX$ is uniformly convex with power type $p$ by Lemma \ref{lem:2pt-3pt}.
+Consequently, by \cite{BCL94} $\banX$ is $p$-uniformly convex, and by \cite[Lemma 2.3]{MendelNaor13} it satisfies the $p$-fork inequality.
+Thus for Banach spaces, the $p$-fork inequality and the infrasup $p$-fork inequality are equivalent up to the value of the constants involved.

 For the sake of completeness, we provide a more direct proof of the fact above which uses neither \cite{BCL94} nor \cite{MendelNaor13} and for which it is easier to keep track of the value of the constant.